 4. I’m a big fan of the humble toastie.
 Ruth Bruten from Gourmet Girlfriend has got it right with this combination of roast chicken, pickles and capsicum relish.
 Mustard is also a good alternative to relish.

-9. This is another ready-in-under-5-minutes meal from Jamie Oliver, and the tuna, apple and natural yogurt combination is a good one.
+9. This is another ready-in-a-flash meal by Jamie Oliver, and the tuna, apple and natural yogurt combination is a good one.
 If feeling cheeky, swap the yogurt for quality mayonnaise and substitute the green apple with a sweeter, pink variety.